Paige & Paxton is a registered trademark of the Honey Bee Company LLC.

 Rachel is also a marketing communications expert, entrepreneur, and a fitness guru.
 Her business experience spans more than three decades.
 As co-owner of Tricor Communications, a Chicago-based production company, her operational skills coupled with her ability to communicate complex subjects to general audiences, helped grow the business to more than 100 clients, including: AT&T, the City of Chicago Department of Aviation, Chicago Park District, DeVry University, Lifelink Corporation, Miller Brewing Company, and Packaging Corporation of America.

 Rachel’s other passion is personal training.
-She is a certified personal trainer and adheres to a rigorous workout schedule.
+She is a certified personal trainer and group fitness instructor who adheres to a rigorous workout regimen.
 Believing that “it’s never too late to look great,” her work focuses on getting older adults excited about fitness.

 Proficient in Spanish, Rachel has studied Mexico and Madrid, Spain, where she lived for two years and taught English as a second language.
 Rachel has a Bachelor of Journalism and a Bachelor of Arts in Spanish from the University of Missouri-Columbia.